intentor/adic/README.md

 **Note:** only available on Unity 5+.

-### <a id="using-base-behaviours"></a>Using base behaviours
+#### Using base behaviours

-To make injection even simpler, create base behaviours from which all your `MonoBehaviour`/'StateMachineBehaviour' will inherit:
+To make injection even simpler, create base behaviours from which all your `MonoBehaviour`/`StateMachineBehaviour` will inherit:

 ##### MonoBehaviour